nanlabs/devops-reference/examples/the-ultimate-guide-to-pull-requests-and-code-reviews/README.md

 This template ensures that all PRs include essential information and follow the same structure.

 In the section below, we provide a detailed guide on how to [automate PR validation using DangerJS and TypeScript](#example-automate-pr-validation-with-dangerjs-and-typescript).

+You could also use templates to manage different aspects of the Issue and PR lifecycle.
+For example, you could have a template for bug reports, feature requests, and other types of issues.
+You can check out one complete example of how to manage this in the [Issues section of the DevOps Reference repository](https://github.com/nanlabs/devops-reference/issues/new/choose) where we have templates for different types of issues.
+You can also check out we made it possible in the [source of the issue templates](https://github.com/nanlabs/devops-reference/tree/main/.github/ISSUE_TEMPLATE).

 ## Review Workflow